Jerry H. Bentley: Biography

 Bentley was born in Birmingham, Alabama, United States.
-He attended Brainerd High School in Chattanooga, Tennessee, and then went on to the University of Tennessee where he obtained a bachelor's degree in 1971, and then his Masters (1974) and PhD (1976) from the University of Minnesota.
-Following this he began working as an assistant professor at the University of Hawaii in 1976.
-He rose to Associate Professor in 1982, and full professor in 1987.
+He attended Brainerd High School in Chattanooga, Tennessee, and then went on to the University of Tennessee, where he obtained a bachelor's degree in 1971, and then his Masters (1974) and PhD (1976) from the University of Minnesota.
+Following this he began working as an assistant professor at the University of Hawaiʻi at Mānoa in 1976.
+He rose to Associate Professor in 1982 and full professor in 1987.
 In 1990 he was the founding editor of the Journal of World History, with Elton Daniel and Daniel Kwok as editorial board members, and Herbert F. Ziegler as the book review editor.
 The University released a series of monographs on world history, Perspectives on the Global Past, and then became the headquarters for the World History Association.
-Bentley and Ziegler were also co-authors of the college-level world history textbook Traditions and Encounters which as of 2016 is in its 6th edition.
+Bentley and Ziegler were also co-authors of the college-level world history textbook Traditions and Encounters, which as of 2016, is in its 6th edition.

-In 2002, Bentley became the Director at the Center for World History at the University of Hawaii.
+In 2002, Bentley became the Director at the Center for World History at the University of Hawaiʻi.